A Simple Discretization Scheme for Gain Matrix Conditioning: CASE STUDY: DEBUTANIZER PROBLEM

 \section{CASE STUDY: DEBUTANIZER PROBLEM}

 We apply these techniques on the debutanizer process described in Figure \ref{fig:debutanizer}.
-This process is a good pedagogical example --- although the operation of a debutanizer seems relatively simple, the process illustrates many complexities that are commonly faced by APC engineers.
-The raw gain matrix for the process is shown in Table \ref{tab:original}.
-Each of these variables is shown in the debutanizer schematic in Fig. \ref{fig:debutanizer}.
+Although the operation of a debutanizer seems relatively simple, the process illustrates many complexities commonly faced by APC engineers.
+The raw gain matrix for the process is shown in Table \ref{tab:original} with the accompanying debutanizer schematic in Fig. \ref{fig:debutanizer}.

 The raw gains are scaled according to their typical moves using Eq. (\ref{eqn:svd_scaling}), and analyzed using SVD and RGA to identify ill-conditioned $2\times2$ submatrices based on an RGA threshold of 12 and a corresponding condition number of 59, as shown in Table \ref{tab:scaled}.
 The markers indicate that the gain is part of an ill-conditioned $2\times 2$ submatrix based on SVD results (red stars, \markr), and also on RGA results (blue squares, \markb).
 As shown in Table \ref{tab:illconditioned}, there are 13 pairs above the condition number threshold, and 11 pairs above the RGA threshold.
 Notice that the first entry with a condition number of 59.1 has a corresponding RGA number of 14.4, while another pair with a condition number of 60 has an RGA number of 10.75.
 For higher-order sub-matrices, there are 34 $3 \times 3$ submatrices of gains with a condition number greater than 100, and 36 $4 \times 4$ submatrices with a condition number greater than 100.